oracle-livelabs/developer/python-and-database-scripting/lab-2-env-setup/env-setup-greenbutton.md

 In this lab, you had an opportunity to try out connecting Python to the Oracle Database.
 You have learned how to:
-* Install Python 3 if not already available
+* Install Python 3, if not already available
-* Install python-oracledb driver
+* Install the python-oracledb driver
 * Setup the environment to allow connections to Oracle Autonomous Database, shared infrastructure using python-oracledb
 * Create connections to Oracle Autonomous Database, shared infrastructure using the python-oracledb driver

 ## Acknowledgements
 * **Authors** - Christopher Jones, Anthony Tuininga, Sharad Chandran, Veronica Dumitriu
 * **Contributors** - Jaden McElvey, Anoosha Pilli, Troy Anthony
-* **Last Updated By/Date** - Veronica Dumitriu, Oracle Database Drivers Product Management, Feb 2023
+* **Last Updated By/Date** - Veronica Dumitriu, Oracle Database Drivers Product Management, June 2023